 Many shippers also prefer to schedule long-haul shipments over the weekend because of the better service they receive.
 Orders are less likely to encounter week-day traffic delays on the road and are therefore more likely to stay on schedule.

-Weekend Transit – Situation #2
+Shipping Freight on Weekends – Situation #2

 But not every load is ideally set up for weekend transit.
 Even if you have a Monday delivery, but are only going a few hundred miles, it doesn’t work optimally to ship over the weekend.